Nellaker-group/FairUnsupervisedRepresentations/README.md

 Steps (A) and (B) were repeated until reaching the equilibrium where both losses plateaued [[4]](#references).

+All implementation details can be find in the Python scripts collected in the folder ``./scripts``.

 # Results

 To prove we learned unsupervised representations viod of nuisance (batch effect) knowledge but biologically meaningful, we used our CAE codings to predict batch and MOA labels.